FREE Water Filter

 1) Hacksaw or small power jigsaw for cutting the

-PVC to length, if neccessary.
+PVC to length, if necessary.

-1a) which do so now if need be
+(Do so now if need be)

 2) Mallet (rubber) to pound pieces together well